ilbertt/infinitecloud_bot/README.md

 # Infinite Cloud Bot

+> NOTE: this repo has been archived.
+The new version of the bot is available at https://github.com/ilbertt/ic_infinitecloud_bot.

 As Telegram offers unlimited cloud storage, it lacks of the main characteristics of the cloud services: folders structure, file names, etc.
 Here comes the [Infinite Cloud Bot](https://t.me/infinitecloud_bot)!
 This bot simply keeps track of your files using a `json` file as the "filesystem", _without saving anything outside of the chat_ and so preserving your privacy.